 Maintain Good Protein-Moisture Balance

-You probably already know about the damage relaxers do to hair.
-They destroy the integrity of curly hair by breaking down protein.
-Hair is made of protein, and losing so much of it in one 15-20-minute session is unnatural and stressful for hair.
+You probably already know about the damage relaxers do to the hair.
+They destroy the integrity of curly hair by breaking down the protein within the hair follicle.

 You may have heard the term, protein-sensitive, floating around the community.
 Some naturals experience so much breakage after a treatment that they ban protein forever.
-However, the last thing you want to do is ditch all products containing protein.
+However, the last thing you want to do is ditch your protein treatments.
+You may need to take a look at your everyday products to see if they also have protein listed in the ingredients.
+If so you should ditch them; using too many products with protein will cause protein overload in your hair.

-Hair is made of protein, so if you find your hair breaks from protein treatments, try boosting the moisture instead.
-Follow all protein treatments with a deep conditioning mask.
-Protein and moisture work synergistically together to create a strong, protected strand.
+If you find your hair breaks from giving your hair a protein treatment, try boosting the moisture instead.
+Follow all protein treatments with a moisturizing deep conditioning mask.
+Having a Protein and moisture balance is best to create a strong, protected strand.

 If you create a regimen that gives special attention to your dual-textured hair, you’ll soon transition into having beautiful, long hair.
 The key is to protect and strengthen your tresses through protein, moisture, and protective styling.

 What about your natural hair journey?
-Are you doing anything different to smoothen your transition into natural hair?
+Are you doing anything different to make your transition into natural hair easier?
+If so, comment below.